NunomValdez/backend-project/README.md

 ##### Register

-To register a User, we have to send a JSON object to the following Route:
+To register a user, we have to send a JSON object to the following Route:

 -**POST:** **"`/register`"**
 Example JSON: